pncln/OpenFFD/readme.md

 ## ✨ Key Features

-- **Hierarchical FFD**: Multi-resolution FFD with customizable depth and subdivision factors for targeted control in critical regions
+Hierarchical FFD: The framework features multiple-level FFD with adjustable subdivision parameters for precise control over specific regions.
-- **Universal Mesh Support**: Processes Fluent mesh (.cas, .msh), VTK, STL, OBJ, Gmsh and more through a unified interface
+- **Universal Mesh Support**: The system accepts Fluent mesh (.cas,.msh) files as well as VTK, STL, OBJ and Gmsh and more through a unified interface.
-- **Enhanced Zone Extraction**: Advanced zone detection and extraction from complex CFD meshes with robust boundary handling
+Enhanced Zone Extraction: Advanced detection and extraction functionality of complex CFD zones combined with robust boundary handling capabilities.
-- **OpenFOAM Integration**: Direct integration with OpenFOAM and sonicFoamAdjoint for shape optimization of supersonic flows
+OpenFOAM Integration: Direct integration with OpenFOAM and sonicFoamAdjoint for shape optimization of supersonic flows.
-- **Parallel Processing**: Optimized multi-core processing for handling large-scale meshes with millions of points efficiently
-- **Custom Bounds Control**: Precise control box dimensions in both standard and hierarchical FFD modes
-- **Advanced Visualization**: Interactive 3D visualization with level-based coloring for hierarchical FFD structures
+Parallel Processing: Optimized multi-core processing for handling large-scale meshes with millions of points efficiently Custom Bounds Control: Precise control box dimensions in both standard and hierarchical FFD modes Advanced Visualization: Interactive 3D visualization with level-based coloring for hierarchical FFD structures
-- **Unified GUI**: Integrated interface for both standard and hierarchical FFD with seamless switching between modes
+- Unified GUI: Integrated interface for both standard and hierarchical FFD with seamless switching between modes

 ## 🚀 Installation